wojtekerbetowski/tailscale-mikrotik/README.md

    ```

 The script will generate a `tailscale.tar` file that you can upload to your MikroTik router.

+### Optimization Details

+The container image has been optimized for minimal size while maintaining full functionality:

+1. **Binary Optimization**: Tailscale binaries are built with stripped symbols and compressed using UPX
+2. **Minimal Dependencies**: Only essential packages are included in the final image
+3. **Layer Optimization**: Dockerfile is structured to minimize layer size and number
+4. **Cleanup**: Unnecessary files and caches are removed during the build process
+5. **Alpine Base**: Uses Alpine Linux 3.20 as a lightweight base image

+These optimizations result in an image size under 25MB, making it ideal for devices with limited storage capacity.

 ## Accessing the Container